Navigating the surveillance state for trans liberation

 Surveillance becomes a tool to 'correct' deviations within the system.
 It allows those in power to determine whose lives are deemed livable and whose are not, enforcing a normative standard from which deviation must be monitored and controlled.
 For trans people, this can mean the difference between visibility and erasure, between recognition and death.
 The utilisation of surveillance technologies not only strips individuals of their agency but also places them at an increased risk of violence and discrimination.
 When the state and societal institutions possess the tools to 'watch' and 'correct,' they wield a significant power that transforms surveillance from a simple security measure into a tool of social control.

-As we reflect on this reality today, on Transgender Day of Remembrance, we are compelled to honour the memory of those who have suffered and died under the weight of such oppressive mechanisms.
-Today, as we remember, we must also act and strive for a world where surveillance is no longer a tool of oppression but where safety and respect for all identities are upheld without the need for invasive oversight.
+And as we reflect on this reality today, on Transgender Day of Remembrance, we are compelled to honour the memory of those who have suffered and died under the weight of such oppressive mechanisms, but also act upon these ideas.
+The time for idealism is over.
 Let this day serve as a call to action to build a more just and equitable society, one that truly honours the diverse tapestry of human experience and fiercely protects it from the corrosive effects of unwarranted surveillance.
+Remember, none of us is free until the whole working class is.